 Who’s at Risk of Having a Knee Sprain

 While anyone can sprain a knee at any age, the weekend hiker, Thursday night kickball player, and the DIYer around the house are more at risk.
 Competitive athletes have the highest risk of knee sprains.
 Knee sprains are the most common injury in U.S. high schools.

 More aggressive sports, of course, carry higher risks.
 Basketball, football, soccer, rugby, wrestling, gymnastics, hockey, or skiing force you to twist and turn, which puts your knees in danger.
 Golf, yoga, running a 5K, or mountain biking can cause a knee injury.
 But you can sprain a knee while gardening, walking upstairs, or playing with the children.

 Mild Sprained Knee Treatment

 To receive treatment for any grade knee sprain, you need medical help at Redefine Healthcare in northern New Jersey.
 Your pain management specialist examines your knee to check for other, more severe causes, such as patellofemoral pain syndrome or patellar tendonitis, especially if your pain centers around the kneecap.

 Once you’re diagnosed with a sprain, expect to spend several weeks following the RICE rule: rest, ice, compression, and elevation, along with some over-the-counter painkillers like ibuprofen.
 Up to 90 percent of people who’ve suffered Grade I or Grade II sprains make a full recovery after proper treatment and physical therapy.
 Still, a bad sprain may need two to four weeks to heal fully.

 Follow Your Knee Sprain Treatment Plan

 If you’ve suffered a grade III knee sprain, where you’ve injured, stretched, or torn multiple ligaments, your New Jersey doctor must determine the most appropriate knee sprain treatment.
 You may need a camera-guided, minimally invasive, arthroscopic surgical procedure to reconstruct the torn ligament.
 Surgery is always the last option, however.

 No matter how badly you’ve sprained your knee, once your knee pain begins to fade, you’re given a rehabilitation program.
 Physical therapy strengthens the muscles in and around your knee joint.
 The stretching and exercises also rebuild your flexibility.
-Don’t wait until your knee pain gets worse; contact the pain experts at Redefine Healthcare today!
+Don’t wait until your knee pain gets worse; contact the pain experts at Redefine Healthcare today to receive the newest knee strain treatments available!

 In-network, tier-one facility